 \subsubsection{Predictive Methods}

-Predictive methods often appear to be like generative methods because they both have the action of predicting.
-However, in generative methods, the goal is to predict the missing part that originally exists, which can be seen as self-prediction.
-While in predictive methods, new samples or labels are generated from the original data in order to guide the pretext task.
-We further categorize existing predictive SSR methods into two types: sample-based and pseudo-label-based (Fig. \ref{fig: predictive}).
-The former focuses on predicting informative samples based on current parameters of the encoder, and then these samples are fed to the encoders again so as to generate new samples with higher confidence \cite{xia2021cotrec,yu2021kdd}.
-In this way, self-training (a flavor of semi-supervised learning) and SSL are connected.
-The pseudo-label-based branch yields labels through a generator which can be another encoder or rule-based selectors.
-The generated labels are then used as the ground-truth to guide the encoder $f_{\theta}$.
-The pseudo-label-based branch can be formulated as:
+Predictive methods in SSR may appear similar to generative methods as both involve prediction, but the underlying objectives are distinct.
+Generative methods focus on predicting missing parts of the original data, which can be viewed as a form of self-prediction.
+In contrast, predictive methods generate new samples or labels from the original data to guide the pretext task.
+We classify existing predictive SSR methods into two categories: sample-based and pseudo-label-based (Fig. \ref{fig: predictive}).
+Sample-based methods aim to predict informative samples based on the current encoder parameters.
+These predicted samples are then fed back into the encoder to generate new samples with higher confidence.
+This approach connects self-training, which is a flavor of semi-supervised learning, and SSL.
+Pseudo-label-based methods, on the other hand, generate labels through a generator, which can be another encoder or rule-based selectors.
+These generated labels are then used as ground truth to guide the encoder $f_{\theta}$.
+The pseudo-label-based approach can be formulated as follows:

 where $\tilde{\mathcal{D}}\sim \mathcal{T}(\mathcal{D})$ denotes the generated labels, and $\mathcal{L}_{ssl}$ often appears in forms of the CE/softmax or MSE.
 The former aligns the predicted probability with the labels and the latter measures the difference between the output of $g_{\phi_{s}}$ and the labels, which correspond to the classification problem and the regression problem, respectively.